 - Textile industry is one of the top 3 water wasting industry in China, discharging over 2.5 billion tons of wastewater every year.2

-- According to the Environmental Protection Agency, 15.1 million tons of textile waste was generated in 2013, of which 12.8 million tons were discarded.
+- NPR reports, from the Environmental Protection Agency, that 15.1 million tons of textile waste was generated in 2013, of which 12.8 million tons were discarded.

 - About 15% of fabric intended for clothing ends up on the cutting room floor.
 This waste rate has been tolerated